SanjanaSingh1818/FitFusion_Frontend/README.md

-# Fitness Web App -FitFusion
+# Fitness Web App - FitFusion

 This is a fitness web application built using the MERN stack (MongoDB, Express.js, React.js, Node.js) with Material-UI for styling.